 With a recent explosion in growth, users from the 20+ countries that make up the Asia-Pacific market (APAC) dominate the world’s internet usage.

-China, Southern Asia, and Southeastern Asia account for more than half of the 4.6 million people that use the Internet around the globe.
+China, Southern Asia, and Southeastern Asia account for more than half of the 4.6 billion people that use the Internet around the globe.
 That enormous audience is often a huge, untapped opportunity for companies as they look to expand their footprint.